 Continued Health Care Benefit Program

 You must purchase the CHCBP within 60 days of loss of TRICARE eligibility (regular TRICARE or through the Transitional Assistance Management Program).
 CHCBP coverage begins on the first day after the loss of TRICARE eligibility.
+For current costs, visit the TRICARE Compare Cost Tool.

 - Complete the Continued Health Care Benefit Program Enrollment Application (DD Form 2837)